 About the Burmese Cat

 Burmese cats were cats of Burmese temple priests.
 The breed can track their origin back to one single cat, Wong Mau.
-The Burmese was in a breeding program in the USA around mid-1930’s.
+The Burmese were in a breeding program in the USA around the mid-1930s.

 Quick facts about the Burmese cat